Xnuvers007/reforestation/README.md

 ⏰ Diperbarui pada:
-- WIB: Minggu, 31 Mei 2026 16.19.04 UTC
+- WIB: Minggu, 31 Mei 2026 18.46.41 UTC
-- WITA: Minggu, 31 Mei 2026 17.19.04 UTC
+- WITA: Minggu, 31 Mei 2026 19.46.41 UTC
-- WIT: Minggu, 31 Mei 2026 18.19.04 UTC
+- WIT: Minggu, 31 Mei 2026 20.46.41 UTC

 Kutipan Inspiratif:
-"Nothing is more memorable than a smell.
-One scent can be unexpected, momentary and fleeting, yet conjure up a childhood summer beside a lake in the mountains."
+"Take up one idea.
+Make that one idea your life - think of it, dream of it, live on that idea.
+Let the brain, muscles, nerves, every part of your body, be full of that idea, and just leave every other idea alone.
+This is the way to success."

-Kategori: nature
+Kategori: success